The music has always been there. I was born in wartime, January

 magic images and

 soundtracks.
-Near the end off the war dad volunteered to serve on the
+Near the end of the war dad volunteered to serve on HMCS

 Prince Robert, a ship that was fitted with the latest in radar and